tunprimus/harvesthousecc-clone/user-stories-n-spec.md

 [] Prefer to use a JAMstack to reduce hosting cost to organisation.

-[] Attempt to use frondend sqlite or JSON for storage during current implementation.
+[] Attempt to use frontend sqlite or JSON for storage during current implementation.

 []